rgeraldes24/solc/docs/path-resolution.rst

 #. **hypc / command-line interface**

-   When you compile a file using the command-line interface of the compiler, you provide one or more paths to files containing Solidity code:
+   When you compile a file using the command-line interface of the compiler, you provide one or more paths to files containing Hyperion code:

    .. code-block:: bash